Consumers and Clinicians, working together

 - Alison Trimble, The King's Fund

-Implementation of Collaborative Pairs Australia
+Details of the Collaborative Pairs National program

 More information on Collaborative Pairs Australia